rendall/icebreakers/QUESTIONS.md

   * What two things do you consider yourself to be very bad at?
   * If money and time were no object, what would you be doing right now?
   * What is something you hate doing?
 Why?
   * What is something you love doing?
-Why
+Why?
   * Do you have any hidden talents?
 What can you do?
   * What was one new experience you tried that was completely unknown or uncomfortable to you at the time you tried it?
   * Have you ever been out of the country?